carpentries-incubator/hpc-intro/_episodes/16-parallel.md

     print(my_pi)
 ```

-If we run the Python script with a command-line parameter, as in
+If we run the Python script locally with a command-line parameter, as in
 `python pi-serial.py 1024`, we should see the script print its estimate of
 &#960;: